 Will I get published?

-Additionally, shorter works invariably find a home in one of hundreds of terrific literary magazines available in North America, both online and in print.
+For shorter works, you can typically find a home for short stories, essays, and poetry in one of hundreds of terrific literary magazines available in North America, both online and in print.

 (If you’re new to publishing and wish to learn about your options, check out my How to Publish: A Primer on Traditional, Independent or University Presses, and Self-Publishing or our Resources page for loads of info about all manner of publication options).